Dual Enrollment and Early College

 Through the One-Two-FREE initiative, the Montana University System covers students' tuition for two dual enrollment or early college (on campus) courses.

-After that, students still pay only half-price tuition - just under $56 per credit
+After that, students still pay only half-price tuition - around $56 per credit - with

 Important: Once your dual enrollment course(s) registration is processed, in approximately 10 days you will receive an email notice on any applicable pending tuition balance charges you are officially responsible for (i.e., credits not covered under the One-Two-Free program.)
 For assistance with dual enrollment/early college course billing or payment, please contact MSU Student Accounts at firstname.lastname@example.org or call (406)994-1991.